tay45/Iso-Seq-Analysis/README.md

 - module load Python/2.7.14
 - python fusion.py

+After completing the fusion analysis, the 'fusion' subfoler will be produced in the working directory.
+To execute the 'sqanti3.py' using the output of the fusion gene analysis, change the current directory to the 'fusion' folder ('cd fusion'), and then, run the below command.

+- module load SQANTI3
+- python3 sqanti3.py

+In the case of the chained output, the 'chain_fusion' subfolder will be produced in the working directory.
+To execute the 'sqanti3.py' using the output of the chained fusion gene analysis, change the current directory to the 'chain_fusion' folder (cd chain_fusion), and then, run the below command.

+- module load SQANTI3
+- python3 sqanti3.py

 For executing this pipeline in other platforms, please satisfy the prerequisite through installing below tools.